-The following table provides information as of December 31, 2022 with respect to the Company's common stock that may be issued under the Company's equity compensation plans (in thousands, except per share amounts):
+The following table provides information as of December 31, 2023 with respect to the Company's common stock that may be issued under the Company's equity compensation plans (in thousands, except per share amounts):

-А В С Plan Category Number of Securities to be Issued upon Exercise of Outstanding Options, Warrants and Rights Weighted Averag Exercise Pric of Outstandin Options, Warran and Right e Future Issuance Under g Equity Compensation s Plans (Excluding Securities Equity Compensation Plans Approved by Shareholders (a) 1,016 (c)(d) \$ 144.6 66 (e) 1,489 (c) Equity Compensation Plans Not Requiring Shareholder Approval (b) 53 (c)(f) - 127 (c) TOTAL 1,069 \$ 144.6 66 1,616
+Α В С Plan Category Number of Securities to be Issued upon Exercise of Outstanding Options, Warrants and Rights E of nted Average exercise Price Outstanding ons, Warrants and Rights Number of Securities Remaining Available for Future Issuance Under Equity Compensation Plans (Excluding Securities Reflected in Column A) Equity Compensation Plans Approved by Shareholders ^(a) 835 ^{(c)(d)} \$ 165.84 ^(e) 1,305 ^(c) Equity Compensation Plans Not Requiring Shareholder Approval ^(b) 54 ^{(c)(f)} 124 ^(c) TOTAL 889 \$ 165.84 1,429

 - (a) The Company's (1) Stock Option Plan for Key Employees and (2) 2005 Incentive Award Plan as amended and restated. - (b) The Company's Deferred Compensation Plan for Directors as amended and restated.
-For a description of the material features of the plan, the information is incorporated by reference to the subheading "Deferred Compensation Plan" of the definitive proxy statement for the Company's 2023 annual meeting of shareholders. - (c) Hubbell Common Stock. - (d) Includes approximately 150,000 performance share awards assuming a maximum payout target.
+For a description of the material features of the plan, the information is incorporated by reference to the subheading "Deferred Compensation Plan" of the definitive proxy statement for the Company's 2024 annual meeting of shareholders. - (c) Hubbell Common Stock. - (d) Includes approximately 130,000 performance share awards assuming a maximum payout target.
 The maximum payout target may not be achieved for all of these awards. - (e) Weighted average exercise price excludes performance share awards included in column A. - (f) Represents amount of shares currently deferred under this plan.
 These shares are not included in the total weighted average exercise price included in column B.

-The remaining information required by this item is incorporated by reference to the subheading "Voting Rights and Security Ownership of Certain Beneficial Owners and Management" of the definitive proxy statement for the Company's 2023 annual meeting of shareholders.
+The remaining information required by this item is incorporated by reference to the subheading "Voting Rights and Security Ownership of Certain Beneficial Owners and Management" of the definitive proxy statement for the Company's 2024 annual meeting of shareholders.

-(1) Certain of the information required by this item regarding executive officers is included under the subheading "Information about our Executive Officers" at the end of Part I of this Form 10-K and the remaining required information is incorporated by reference from our definitive proxy statement to be filed in connection with the Company's 2023 annual meeting of shareholders.
+(1) Certain of the information required by this item regarding executive officers is included under the subheading "Information about our Executive Officers" at the end of Part I of this Form 10-K and the remaining required information is incorporated by reference from our definitive proxy statement to be filed in connection with the Company's 2024 annual meeting of shareholders.

-(2) The information required by this item is incorporated by reference from our definitive proxy statement to be filed in connection with the Company's 2023 annual meeting of shareholders.
+(2) The information required by this item is incorporated by reference from our definitive proxy statement to be filed in connection with the Company's 2024 annual meeting of shareholders.

-- Item 13 Certain Relationships and Related Transactions and Director Independence(3) - Item 14 Principal Accountant Fees and Services(4)
+Item 13 Certain Relationships and Related Transactions and Director Independence(3)

+Item 14 Principal Accountant Fees and Services (4)

-(3) The information required by this item is incorporated by reference from our definitive proxy statement to be filed in connection with the Company's 2023 annual meeting of shareholders.
+(3) The information required by this item is incorporated by reference from our definitive proxy statement to be filed in connection with the Company's 2024 annual meeting of shareholders.

-(4) The information required by this item is incorporated by reference from our definitive proxy statement to be filed in connection with the Company's 2023 annual meeting of shareholders.
+(4) The information required by this item is incorporated by reference from our definitive proxy statement to be filed in connection with the Company's 2024 annual meeting of shareholders.